Unlimited, realistic locomotion in Virtual Reality changes everything

-Before we begin to talk, or read, or post cat memes, we feel the irresistible urge to break free of Earth’s gravity and pull ourselves up, at least a short distance, so we can move around and explore.
+Before we begin to talk, or read, or post cat memes, we feel the irresistible urge to break free of Earth’s gravity and pull ourselves up on baby feet so we can move around and explore.
 The universe is too big to crawl around with our noses in the mud, and humans evolved into bipeds leaving our hands to use tools, make fire and to build rockets to Mars.
 We skip, dance, run and roll around the playground before settling into a more sedate adult walk for the rest of our lives, but the freedom to express ourselves through our feet is always there, waiting to break free.

-Humans are built to walk in VR : We’re building the solution.
+Humans are built to walk naturally in VR :

 If we wish to use technology to move around upright we have a few choices, but they’re all expensive, heavy and slow.
 The 3x3m Cyberwalk weighs several tons, and would be too slow for VR even if you could afford the multi-million dollar price and had somewhere to put it.
 The infinadeck has a more palatable footprint but still seems too small to even break into a fast walk before your feet approach the edge of the platform.
 You might consider the virtusphere with a laptop in your backpack, if you could still find one, but tracking might be a little unreliable since you’re in a 3m high giant hamster ball.
 The Virtuix Omni is now thousands of dollars, if you’re a deep pocketed VR Arcade at least, and the KatWalk weighs over 200kg and is 2.2 meters tall.
 Game support is mostly limited to keyboard emulation, you need to wear special shoes and there is no chance you’ll get your Grandma into the harness.

-For those of you complaining that your Grandma probably isn’t in the market for a VR walking solution, you’d be right.
+If you complain that your Grandma probably isn’t in the market for a VR walking solution, you’d be right.
 Odds on your average Grandma sits in the ‘laggard’ section of the technology adoption bell curve, but if you can’t get her to at least try something once, your task of reaching the early and late majority is all but impossible.
-Which is a shame because your Grandma might love to go walking through the wheat fields of her youth with an friend who is in Australia, using Virtual Reality, but she’ll never even put on the shoes.
+Which is a shame because your Grandma might love to go walking through the wheat fields of her youth with a friend who is in Australia, using Virtual Reality, but she’ll never even put on the shoes.

 Most people in the industry place more faith on the locomotion issue being solved with software.
 Why walk when you can teleport instantly anywhere?
 You don’t need more than a square meter of play space when you can stand and use your controller to zoom through a game.
 But then why stand if you’re not really walking, just sit on your couch….
 Give the players a button to reload and a laser sight and they only need to move their wrist to shoot things.
 But if developers make it easy for players to avoid the physical motions, virtual reality can quickly move from a visceral mind expanding experience to really just having a huge 3D TV in front of your face and you’re just back on the couch where you may as well be playing Fifa 2017 instead of actual football.